-To ensure all students are provided with high quality instruction the, RFKHS will continue to: a.
-Utilize time during the day on Wednesdays for teachers to analyze data (Interim and Summative SBAC ELA & Mathematics, CAA, CAST, ELPAC, AP, and local assessments) and refine and modify instructional strategies.
+RFKHS will ensure English learners, foster youth, and economically disadvantaged students are provided with high quality instruction by continuing to:

+a.
+Utilize time during the day on Wednesdays for teachers to analyze data (Interim and Summative SBAC ELA & Mathematics, CAA, CAST, ELPAC, AP, and local assessments) and refine and modify instruction to close the academic achievement gap among subgroups.